Cybersecurity Trends and Insights

 Establish a Layered Defense Strategy for Web Security

-In today’s digital landscape, a robust managed web security strategy is not just an option; it’s a necessity for healthcare organizations.
+In today’s digital landscape, a layered defense strategy is not just an option; it’s a necessity for healthcare organizations.
 With cyber threats evolving at an alarming rate, the stakes have never been higher.
 A layered defense strategy, commonly known as defense-in-depth, is essential for safeguarding your IT infrastructure against these threats.
 This approach ensures that if one protective layer is compromised, additional layers continue to protect your systems.

 • Firewalls: Implement both network and application firewalls to filter incoming and outgoing traffic based on established security protocols.
 These firewalls are crucial for preventing unauthorized access and mitigating potential risks.